Go Tutorial: Concurrency

 What you'll learn in this Go concurrency tutorial

-- What is a goroutine — A goroutine is a function that runs concurrently with other functions.
+- What is a goroutine — A goroutine is a lightweight task Go runs alongside your main code.
+Start one with the `go` keyword.
+Run this — the sear…

 - Channels — communicate between goroutines — A channel is a pipe between goroutines.
-One goroutine sends a value, another receives it.
+One goroutine sends a result, another receives it.
+Run this — a goroutine looks …

-- Send and receive multiple values — A channel can send as many values as you need.
-The receiver collects them in order.
+- Send and receive multiple values — A channel can send as many results as you need.
+Start three goroutines, each finding a book by ISBN.
+Add a third gorouti…

 - Buffered channels — A regular channel blocks until the receiver is ready.
-A buffered channel has a queue — you can send without blocking unt…
+A buffered channel has a queue — `make(chan string, 3)` lets you s…

-- Mutex — protect shared data — When multiple goroutines access the same variable, you get a race condition — unpredictable results.
+- Mutex — protect shared data — When multiple goroutines access the same variable, use `sync.Mutex` to prevent race conditions.
+Run this — a library cou…

 Go Concurrency concepts covered